 International: £30,250 (Total)

 Read more about paying fees and charges.

 For fees information for international taught postgraduate students, read Masters fees.

 There may be additional costs related to your course or programme of study, or related to being a student at the University of Leeds.
 Read more on our living costs and budgeting page.

 Scholarships and financial support

 We’re offering up to 50 Business School Excellence Scholarships to UK and International students starting one of our Masters courses in 2024.
 These scholarships offer a 50% fee reduction and will be awarded to particularly deserving applicants who demonstrate excellent academic, professional and personal achievements.

 You do not have to submit a separate application for our Excellence Scholarships – you will be automatically considered when your course application is reviewed.

-Graduates of this course are valued by employers in both the public and private sectors and can contribute effectively to a wide range of roles in business thanks to their broad range of knowledge and skills.
-Recent graduates are now working in a range of organisations including PwC, Marks & Spencer, IBM, Deloitte and Goldman Sachs.
+Graduates of this course are highly valued by employers in both the public and private sectors and have contributed effectively to a wide range of roles in business.
+They are now working in a variety of organisations including PwC, Marks & Spencer, IBM, Deloitte and Goldman Sachs.

-Graduates go into a range of roles, from graduate schemes to specific functional roles within organisations.
-Some graduates will go on to pursue management roles in an area related to their undergraduate degree.
-For example, some of our recent graduates with backgrounds in engineering are now working as managers in companies such as Tata and Mott MacDonald.
-Others may enter sectors that are new to them, start their own businesses or take on the management of family firms.
+Graduates can move into a range of roles, from graduate schemes to specific functional roles within organisations.
+Some have also chosen to pursue management roles in an area related to their undergraduate degree.
+Recent graduates with backgrounds in engineering are now working as managers in companies such as Tata and Mott MacDonald.
+Others may enter sectors that are new to them, start their own business or take on the management of family firms.